Teknomancer/nopf/README.md

 * C++ command-line support while installing Visual Studio.

 ### Configurations ###
-* Debug and release builds can be built using makefile switch BUILD_TYPE=debug or BUILD_TYPE=release added to the make command line.
+* Debug and release builds can be built using makefile switch BUILD_TYPE=debug or BUILD_TYPE=release passed to make on the command line.
-* On Windows use the Visual Studio configuration to toggle debug or release builds.
+* On Windows use the Visual Studio debug/release project configuration

 ## Binaries ##
 * Only a binary for Windows is provided in the Downloads section (works on 64-bit or 32-bit Windows 10).
+For other OSes compile it from the source code.

 ## More information ##
 Visit the nopf homepage http://sites.google.com/site/appnopf/